 So needless to say, I had Isla Holbox on my shortlist of places to visit on this Mexico trip but hadn’t committed- until I realized Tulum offered nearly none of the things that I would find enjoyable on a more beachy tropical vacation.
 We decided to cut our losses and leave Tulum for Valladolid to go see nearby cenotes and the big hitter Chichen Itza before making the final trek to the north of the peninsula to catch a ferry to Isla Holbox.
 It was the best way to end our trip on the Yucatán.

 So in this Isla Holbox travel guide, you’ll find practical information on visiting the Yucatán’s island gem as well as the best things to do in Isla Holbox (or not do- doing absolutely nothing in Holbox is a worthy venture), how to get to Isla Holbox, our favorite food, where to stay, and more.

-- A Little About Isla Holbox
+- Isla Holbox Bioluminescence Tour

-- Getting Around on Isla Holbox
+- Beach Hop on Isla Holbox

 A Little About Isla Holbox